 Explore our academic catalog for a full listing of courses, course descriptions, suggested course sequences, and more.

-The minor in History requires successful completion of a minimum of six courses and 18 credits with an HIST prefix.
-All course prerequisites must be met to be eligible to take the selected course for a minor.
-Please see an academic advisor for more information.
-Specific information regarding minor requirements may be found in the Academic Information section of the catalog.
+The minor in history requires successful completion of a minimum of six courses and 18 credits with an HIST prefix.
+Please see the history department chairperson for more information.
+General guidelines regarding minors may be found in the Minors section of the catalog.

 Students also have the option of completing a Bachelor of Arts degree in History.
 The student must fulfill all SEE requirements, program requirements, and complete two semesters of a foreign language from the point of placement or completion of 202 level.